Old Glory DC re-signed Thretton Palamo for the 2021 Major League Rugby season. The 33-year-old center is 6’3″ and 255 lbs.

-Thretton was Old Glory’s co-captain in 2020 and started all five matches.
+Thretton started all five matches in 2020.
 His leadership both on and off the field was a factor in the team’s success during their inaugural MLR season.
-Old Glory #13 played 385 minutes in 2020, with 21 ball carries totaling over 175 meters, and with 49 meters in kicking.
+Old Glory #13 played 385 minutes in 2020, with 21 ball carries totaling over 175 meters, and 49 meters in kicking.

 During the 2019 season, Thretton joined the Houston SaberCats during midseason.
 He played 472 minutes in 7 matches, scoring 4 tries.
 He carried 48 times for 459 meters, made 6 linebreaks, 3 tackle breaks, 9 offloads, and made 28 tackles.